Seminole Single Pink Hibiscus

 Planting & Growing

-Seminole Single Pink Hibiscus makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+Seminole Single Pink Hibiscus is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 Its large size and upright habit of growth lend it for use as a solitary accent, or in a composition surrounded by smaller plants around the base and those that spill over the edges.
-Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
-Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+It is even sizeable enough that it can be grown alone in a suitable container.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.